int128/gradle-ssh-plugin/user-guide.md

 Create an empty file and save as `build.gradle`.

 If you do not have installed Gradle, get the [Gradle SSH Plugin Template Project](https://github.com/gradle-ssh-plugin/template) for quick start.
-This project contains Gradle wrapper so Gradle installation is not needed.
+The project contains Gradle wrapper and Gradle installation is not needed.

 ### Add the plugin dependency

-Add the plugin dependency to the script:
+Add Gradle SSH plugin to the script:

 ```groovy
 buildscript {